 26.6 — South Pine Channel Bridge, east end of bridge, oceanside

 27.5 — Boondocks Grille and Drafthouse.
 This is a hot spot in the Keys, a huge covered outdoor tiki bar and restaurant that regularly features top-notch entertainment, especially in season.
 The food reasonably priced, and bands often add this venue to their Key West bookings.

 27.0 — Ramrod Key, Named for a ship, the Ramrod, wrecked on a reef south of here in the early nineteenth century.

 26.0 — Niles Channel Bridge, middle.

-25.1 – The Wharf Bar and Grill.
+25.1 — The Wharf Bar and Grill.
 A funky little fish shack on the bay side, just after the bridge, with inside and outside dining on the dock.
 A lot of local fishermen sell their catch here, and it’s always fresh.
 Prices are reasonable, too.
-They also have a fish market inside the restaurant.
+The fish market is inside the restaurant.

-24.9 — YAK Summerland Key.
+24.9 — KAYAK.
+Summerland Key.
 Take Horace Street (bayside) to Northside Drive (2nd right) and turn left on Niles Road.
 Go to the end of Niles Road (about 1.5 miles).
-Launch is on your left.
+Launch is on the left where the road ends.

 24.0 — Summerland Key Sea Base